ibexa/documentation-user/docs/content_management/collaborative_editing.md

 You can invite two types of users:

 - **Internal** - by searching their name or email address.
 These users can either edit the content item or preview it, depending on your choice.
-Depending on their account permissions, they might be able to invite other users.
+Their account permissions determine whether they can invite additional users.

 ![Internal users - invitation](img/invite_internal_user.png)